fblecha/fuel/README.md

 WIP - do not use until there's a release

 # fuel
-A app that will create a blog, and optionally store it in a database.
+An app that will create a blog, and optionally store it in a database.

 # Purpose